sarl/sarl/sarl-officialdoc/src/main/documentation/faq/GeneralFAQ.md

 Two ways are available for solving this issue:

 1. install the JDK [:sarl-run.min.jdk.version!], and configuring your operating system to use it by default; or
-2. force the SARL product to use the JDK [:sarl-run.min.jdk.version!] by editing the `eclipse-sarl.ini` file into the folder of the SARL IDE.
+2. force the SARL product to use the JDK [:sarl-run.min.jdk.version!] by editing the `sarlide.ini` file into the folder of the SARL IDE.
 Add the following parameter on a new line: `-vm path`, where `path` is the path to the binary file `javaw[.exe]` or `java[.exe]` of at least the JDK [:sarl-run.min.jdk.version!].
 [:Fact:]("[:sarl-run.min.jdk.version!]".shouldBeAtLeastJava)